covid19-eu-zh/covid19-eu-data/README.md

 **We stopped tracking UK data.**

-1. UK is already publishing data in a easy-to-use format.
+1. UK is already publishing data in an easy-to-use format.
 [Click here for the full data](https://coronavirus.data.gov.uk/#countries)
 2. There is already a very good github repo cleaning up the data.
 [Click here for the repo.](https://github.com/tomwhite/covid-19-uk-data)

 #### Scotland